 Warm and cheesy, with the wholesome addition of broccoli, then sprinkled with buttery cracker crumbs, this broccoli casserole has it all.

 Velveeta Broccoli Casserole with Ritz Crackers is an old fashioned recipe that I found in a 1970s church cookbook.
-The original recipe called for Cheez Whiz (which you can use instead of Velveeta if you’d like), and it needed a few other updates.
-But otherwise, it was absolutely delightful.
+The original recipe called for Cheez Whiz (which you can use instead of Velveeta if you’d like).

 The focus here is on the cheese, which sets is apart from my Easy Broccoli Casserole.
 Velveeta really does make the creamiest, cheesiest result here, so I recommend using either that or the Cheez Whiz.